Extended Hours Trading

 The Bottom Line

-Extended Hours Trading represents the "Wild West" of the financial markets—a frontier of opportunity but also significant danger.
+Extended Hours Trading represents the "Wild West" of the financial markets—a frontier of opportunity but also significant danger for those unprepared for its volatility.
 For active traders, it is an essential arena for capitalizing on earnings reports and macroeconomic news that break outside of the standard 9-to-5 window.
-The ability to react instantly can mean the difference between a profit and a loss.
-However, this access comes at a cost: liquidity is scarce, volatility is high, and spreads are wide.
-For the long-term investor, the noise of pre-market and after-hours action is often best ignored, as low-volume moves frequently reverse during the regular session.
-Those who choose to venture into this session must do so with strict limit orders and a clear understanding that the rules of engagement are different when the lights on the trading floor go out.
+The ability to react instantly can mean the difference between protecting capital and suffering a gap-down loss.
+However, this access comes at a high technical cost: liquidity is scarce, volatility is high, and bid-ask spreads are wide.
+For the long-term investor, the noise of pre-market and after-hours action is often best ignored, as low-volume moves frequently reverse during the regular session when institutional volume returns.
+Those who choose to venture into this session must do so with strict limit orders, a high-speed news feed, and a clear understanding that the rules of engagement are different when the lights on the trading floor go out.

 More in Trading Strategies